GSaiki26/poliwarden/README.md

 {
   "name": "example",
   "host": "example.com", // The host the policy'll foward the request to.
-  "bearer": "A valid ulid can be passed.
-If not, a new one'll be generated.", "certificate": "-----BEGIN CERTIFICATE-----\n-----END CERTIFICATE-----" }
+  "bearer": "A valid ulid can be passed.", "certificate": "-----BEGIN CERTIFICATE-----\n-----END CERTIFICATE-----" }
 ```
 > [!TIP]
-> If the `bearer` is not defined, the identity'll be created without a bearer.
+> If the `bearer` is not defined or is empty, the identity'll automatically create a bearer.
 The bearer can be updated later using the `PUT /identities/:id` endpoint.

 ### Policies 🫸